tmQu/WebDevelopment/README.md

 ## Introduction

 The Ads Management Website is a user-friendly and powerful tool for managing various aspects of advertising boards.
-It offers a range of features to help advertisers create, monitor, and optimize their ads effectively.
+It offers a range of features to help cadres create, monitor, and optimize ads effectively.

 ## Installation

-### Run locally

 1. **Download our souce code**
 2. **Install the necessary dependencies**